center-for-threat-informed-defense/sensor-mappings-to-attack/docs/example_technique_mappings/CloudTrail.rst

 ============================

 Both CloudTrail examples involve User Account data components.
-The first review the use of User Account Modification to provide visbility into Account Manipulation (T1098), while the second considers User Account Metadata for detection of Password Policy Discovery (T1201) behavior.
+The first review the use of User Account Modification to provide visibility into Account Manipulation (T1098), while the second considers User Account Metadata for detection of Password Policy Discovery (T1201) behavior.